meeg/kTrackerDark/README.md

   If needed, there are several executables that needs be compiled individually using: ./compile executable_name
   * sqlDataReader: reads the data from MySQL and save it in ROOT file
   * update: update the wire position calucation with new alignment parameters
+  * makeRTProfile: produce the R-T profile for drift chambers based on tracking results
+  * hodoAlign: find the alignment parameters (shift only) for hodoscopes
+  * propAlign: find the alignment parameters (shift only) for prop. tubes

+  There are some extra python scripts to run repeated works:
+  * runAlignment.py: run the alignment iteratively

 3. How to use